 If you are self-employed, you also might be eligible to deduct qualifying educational expenses directly from self-employment income.
 This will not only reduce the amount of income you'll be taxed on, it will also reduce your self-employment tax, as well.
 If you're unsure of whether you're eligible for these deductions or credits, visit a qualified tax professional and familiarize yourself with the IRS website.

 The IRS also allows for some deductions you can use to reduce the amount of income on which you pay tax.
-If your modified adjusted income is less than $80,000 when filing singly or $160,000 if filing jointly, you might be able claim a student tax exemption deduction for paying interest on your student loan.
+If your modified adjusted income is less than $85,000 when filing singly or $170,000 if filing jointly, you might be able claim a student tax exemption deduction for paying interest on your student loan.
 If you qualify, you can reduce up to $2,500 of your income that is subject to tax.
-If you're an employee itemizing your deductions, you may qualify for claiming a deduction on any work-related educational expenses you are responsible for.

 Completing Your Filing